HR Policy Association

 PositionAppointeeBackgroundPotential Company ImpactAppointment Status

 Deputy Chief of Staff for Policy & Homeland Security AdvisorStephen MillerMiller is a longtime Presidential advisor who currently runs America First Legal, which has filed lawsuits challenging corporate and higher education DEI-related policies.
 Credited as the architect of the President-elect's first administration immigration policies.
 He is known for his unabashedly hawkish stances on immigration and social issues, pushing for items like Executive Order 13769 which suspended asylum and instituted Travel Bans.
-Miller reportedly played a central role in the resignation in April 2019 of Secretary of Homeland Security Kirstjen Nielsen, whom was insufficiently hawkish on immigration.
+Miller reportedly played a central role in the resignation in April 2019 of Secretary of Homeland Security Kirstjen Nielsen, who was insufficiently hawkish on immigration.
 After leaving the first Trump administration, he founded the America First Legal Foundation.Miller is expected to help craft immigration policies.
 He was essential in negotiating the first Trump administration’s “safe third country” agreements, and the “Remain in Mexico” policy.
 We can expect to see an elevated number of executive orders revoking Biden era policies and reinstituting his own in the first 100 days of Trump’s second administration, if not day 1 on January 20th, 2025.Neither position requires Senate confirmation.

 Border CzarTom HomanTom Homan is a former police officer , immigration official, and political commentator who served during the Obama administration and the first Trump administration.
 He was the Acting Head of ICE during the first Trump administration.
 ICE has not had a Senate confirmed leader in decades.
 Homan is a vocal border hawk and has promised to ramp up deportations and made clear that he will use workplace raids to elevate the issue.
 He joined the Heritage Foundation in 2022.Homan will head up the administration’s push for border overhaul which includes workplace raids to identify people working illegally in the U.S. Homan advocates deportation of illegal immigrants and opposes sanctuary city policies.
 The current advice moving forward has been to get businesses’ I-9 houses in order.Does not require Senate confirmation.

-Department of Homeland Security SecretaryGov.
-Kristi Noem, (R-SD)Noem has been serving as the Governor of South Dakota since 2019.
+Secretary of Homeland Security Gov. Kristi Noem, (R-SD)Noem has been serving as the Governor of South Dakota since 2019.
 A farmer and rancher, Noem rose to national prominence during the COVID-19 pandemic over her refusal to issue a statewide mandate to wear face masks.
 She has been a vocal supporter of the first Trump administration's policies and can be an active departmental vessel for policy expansion.
 Noem opposes the Affordable Care Act (Obamacare) and has voted to repeal it.
 Noem wanted to add such provisions to federal law as limits on medical malpractice lawsuits and allowing patients to buy health insurance plans from other states.

-The governor has referenced possible reinstitution of Title 42 expulsions.
-She may very well divvy up departmental border and immigration mandates with Stephen Miller and Tom Homan.Nominated – The Senate Committee on Homeland Security and Governmental Affairs is set to hold a confirmation hearing for her on January 15, 2025.
-9 a.m., 342 Dirksen Office Building.
+The governor has referenced possible reinstitution of Title 42 expulsions, though this would require additional emergency declarations.
+She may very well divvy up departmental border and immigration mandates with Stephen Miller and Tom Homan.

 Labor SecretaryRep.
 Lori Chavez-DeRemer (R-OR-5)Lori Chavez-DeRemer (LCD) served locally in CA as a council member and then Mayor and has a Bachelors in Business Administration.
 In the House, Chavez-DeRemer served on the Education and the Workforce Committee.
 Serving one term she lost her reelection in the U.S. House of Representatives.
 In conflict with the first Trump administration’s efforts, she supports several union friendly pieces of legislation including the PRO Act.
 The business community is upset over LCD's nomination, but are withholding comments.
 Unions are skeptical that any nominee will deviate from Trump’s prior tacking away from pro-union policies, but it was at union President Sean O’Brien’s urging that she was selected.Issues key certifications for certain employment-based visa programs and department of Labor issues more generally.
 Second-tier deputy and assistant secretary appointments in the department may stick to less populist, and historically more amenable polices for businesses and workers.
 It is unknown how willing she may be to abandon her stances that remain incongruent with the incoming administration’s historical positioning.